Are you worried technology is leaving you behind? Do you need to learn the basics of computers or tablets?

-Visit Goodwill Community Foundation’s website for thorough instructions, hand-outs and how-to-videos on a variety of technology topics.
+For thorough instructions, hand-outs and how-to-videos on a variety of technology topics, visit Goodwill Community Foundation’s website

 Google’s “Small Solves” Youtube series of 2-3 minute videos can help you get your business online, communicate with others remotely and improve your discoverability.

 These videos are part of the Grow With Google campaign and were referenced in Oak Bluff’s Library’s Libraries Lead classes in July 2020, a grant program offered by Google and PLA (Public Library Association).